piscisvolans/piscisvolans.github.io/_posts/2014-08-08-the-science-of-scientific-writing.md

 ---
 >"The enthalpy of hydrogen bond formation between the nucleoside bases 2'deoxyguanosine (dG) and 2'deoxycytidine (dC) has been determined by direct measurement. dG and dC were derivatized at the 5' and 3' hydroxyls with triisopropylsilyl groups to obtain solubility of the nucleosides in non-aqueous solvents and to prevent the ribose hydroxyls from forming hydrogen bonds.
 From isoperibolic titration measurements, the enthalpy of dC:dG base pair formation is -6.65±0.32 kcal/mol."

 Do you have any idea what's going on in the paragraph above?
-Unless you're a chemist, there are probably a lot of unfamiliar words&mdash;but that's not the only problem.
+Unless you're a chemist, there are probably a lot of unfamiliar words&mdash;but that's not the only problem. <!--more-->

 [The Science of Scientific Writing](http://www.americanscientist.org/issues/pub/the-science-of-scientific-writing/) is one of the best articles I've read about the trouble with scientific writing and how to fix it.
 It was first published in 1990, but things haven't changed.
 From the introduction: